zuozhenggh/learning-library/data-management-library/oci-di/create-data-assets/create-data-assets.md

 ## Introduction

-This lab walks you through the steps to create **Data assets** for your source and target data sources using **Object Storage** as the source and **Autonomous Data Warehouse** as the target.
-In Oracle Cloud Infrastructure Data Integration, data assets represent data sources that you can use as sources and targets for your integration tasks.
+This lab walks you through the steps to create **Data assets** for your source and target data sources for the integration tasks.
+You will be using **Object Storage** as the source and **Autonomous Data Warehouse** as the target.
 Data assets can be databases, flat files, and so on.

 *Estimated Lab Time*: 15 minutes